 4. You learn new vocabulary when you read .

 The more you read, the more words you are exposed to.
 Learning new words, knowing their meanings and actively using them in your conversations and writing increases your vocabulary.

 Every time I come across a new word in a book, I take time to find out and understand its meaning.
 I then write it down in my notebook with its meaning.
 This has helped me a lot especially in writing and speech.
-If I need to use new vocabulary I just check the words that I have written on my notebook.
+If I need to use new vocabulary, I just check the words that I have written in my notebook.
 Every chance I get to use the new words that I have learnt helps me remember the words.

 5.Reading expands your memory